antistereov/singularity-core/docs/docs/guides/content/tags.md

 #### On Startup

-It is possible to create tags on startup.
+It is possible to create tags during the application startup.
 You can use your `application.yaml` to specify tags with descriptions.

 ```yaml